nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    <img src="images/quickStart.png" width="800"/>

 1. Open a command terminal (called `Terminal` on MacOS and `Command Prompt` on Windows).
 Change directory into the folder you put the jar file in using the command `cd`.
-For example, if you created your home folder `MediContact` in your Desktop type `cd Desktop/MediContact`.
-If you created your home folder `MediContact` in Documents, type `cd Documents/MediContact`.
-If you named your home folder some other FILENAME, replace `MediContact` with filename.
+Here are detailed instructions for how to change directory in [MacOS](https://youtu.be/VRFcEMPES7U) and in [Windows](https://www.youtube.com/watch?v=BfXh11ryBJg).

 1. Once you're in the same directory as `MediContact.jar`, use the command `java -jar MediContact.jar` to run the application.
 You're terminal should look something like this right before you enter the last command.
 The redacted portion should show your current directory.